How to Get a UX Internship: Hiring Tips for Employers 2025

 An internship is NOT cheap labour.
 It’s a learning period for the student to learn skills that they can use later on in their lives when they do land a job.

-A great UX internship experience for both supervisor and intern lies in aligning your experience with the experience your intended intern would like to learn.
-In my opinion, they first have to be good researchers by nature to get the most of their internship.
+A great UX internship experience for both supervisor and intern is when your experience aligns with the experience your intended intern would like to learn.
+In my opinion, they first have to be good researchers by nature to get the most out of their internship.
+And developing soft skills such as communication, collaboration and feedback reception is key to success in the internship and future career opportunities.

 There’s 4 basic steps when it comes to hiring an intern for your UX team.

-You're writing this for university students or graduates who would be entering the working environment for the first time.
+You’re writing this for university students or graduates who would be entering the working environment for the first time.
+Hiring managers play a big role in evaluating candidates, so it’s important to tailor your job description to impress them.
 Your job description should cover:

 being chosen for the UX internship